catalinghita8/android-mvp-dagger2/README.md

 When data is being retrieved (from any source), every response is propagated through callbacks all the way to the `NewsPresenter` that handles them accordingly.

 The same way as the Presenter-View relationship depends entirely on interfaces defined in `NewsContract`, decoupling is reinforced within the Model layer (entirely consisted by `NewsRepository`).
-Therefore, lower level components (which are the data sources: `NewsRemoteDataSource` and `NewsLocalDatasourece`) are decoupled through `NewsDataSource` interface.
+Therefore, lower level components (which are the data sources: `NewsRemoteDataSource` and `NewsLocalDatasource`) are decoupled through `NewsDataSource` interface.

 In this manner, the project respects the DIP (Dependency Inversion Principle) as both low and high level modules depend on abstractions.